Skip to main content

 Qualifying as an Opportunity Area

-A project may qualify for a match waiver if it is determined to be in an Opportunity Area.
+Opportunity areas map, Land Conservation Initiative A project may qualify for a match waiver if it is determined to be in an Opportunity Area.
 There are two ways to qualify as an Opportunity Area.
-Please visit the interactive map viewer to gather data about your project area.
-See these additional data sources to help make the case that your project is in a match waiver area.
+Please visit the interactive map viewer to gather data about your project area, and consider these additional data sources to help make the case that your project is in a match waiver area.
+All match waiver requests require community engagement, and require Committee determination as to whether they qualify for a match waiver.

 • Project is in the highest 1/3 of ZIP codes for hospitalization rates, and